briandrum/codes.forchagrin.com/_chapters/chapter-337-safety-and-equipment.md

 transport a child who otherwise would be required to be restrained under this section.
 This section does not apply to a person operating a motor vehicle who has an affidavit signed by a physician licensed to practice in this State under Ohio R.C.
-Chapter 4731 or a chiropractor licensed to practice in this State under Ohio R.C.
-Chapter 4734 that states that the child who otherwise would be required to be restrained under this section has a physical impairment that makes use of a child restraint system, booster seat or an occupant restraining device impossible or impractical, provided that the person operating the vehicle has safely and appropriately restrained the child in accordance with any recommendations of the physician or chiropractor as noted on the affidavit.
+[Chapter 4731][ORC Chapter 4731] or a chiropractor licensed to practice in this State under Ohio R.C.
+[Chapter 4734][ORC Chapter 4734] that states that the child who otherwise would be required to be restrained under this section has a physical impairment that makes use of a child restraint system, booster seat or an occupant restraining device impossible or impractical, provided that the person operating the vehicle has safely and appropriately restrained the child in accordance with any recommendations of the physician or chiropractor as noted on the affidavit.

 9. _(i)_ Nothing in this section shall be construed to require any person to carry with the person the birth certificate of a child to prove the age of the